crystaluniverse/crystalserver/docs/data_formats/log_database.md

 see [all_in_one_textformat](all_in_one_textformat.md)

-it never gets stored as an object, always at runtime deserialized.
+it never gets stored as an object, always at runtime deserialized (is too inefficient to store as objects).

 ## how does it get stored